 The data also demonstrates that social and economic deprivation continues to influence both the risk of developing cancer, and how advanced the disease is when it is diagnosed.
 While prostate cancer and skin melanomas are found to be more common in more affluent areas of Scotland, they are more likely to be diagnosed at an advanced stage in more deprived areas.
 Similarly, where screening is offered for cancers such as breast, bowel and cervical, uptake of screening is lower among people from more deprived communities, and later diagnosis of these cancers is more likely.

-Professor David Morrison, Director of the Scottish Cancer Registry at Public Health Scotland, said:
+Professor David Morrison, Director of the Scottish Cancer Registry at PHS, said:

 “However, they also demonstrate that we have further work to do to reduce the risks associated with other modifiable factors, including obesity, alcohol consumption and sunburn.
 Together with partners from across the NHS, local and national government and the third sector, we will work to improve patient outcomes and address the inequalities we see.

-A dashboard which includes information on pathologically confirmed cancer diagnoses in 2020 is also available here.
+For more information, view the dashboard (external website), which includes information on pathologically confirmed cancer diagnoses in 2020.
 However, this dashboard differs from the national cancer incidence figures published today, in that it does not contain every confirmed case of cancer.